Skip to content

 • explainability fields showing why a match was returned

-• registry entities that a reviewer can inspect further
+• registered company entities that a reviewer can inspect further

 How it differs from assessment